ragapp/ragapp/deployments/multiple-ragapps/README.md

 All the endpoints above will require a user to login.
 Users are managed by [Keycloak](https://www.keycloak.org/).
 Check [Managing Users](https://www.keycloak.org/docs/latest/server_admin/#assembly-managing-users_server_administration_guide) to configure users and roles.

+A user session has a specific timeout which can be [configured in Keycloak](https://www.keycloak.org/docs/latest/server_admin/#_timeouts).
+To log out before the timeout follow this link: http://localhost/auth/realms/ragapp/protocol/openid-connect/logout

 > \_Note: This Keycloak instance is for development purposes only.
 For production, you should use secure setup: https://www.keycloak.org/server/configuration-production

 ### Example users